rust-lang/rfcs/text/0000-custom-dst.md

-@eddyb's original idea of existentials `struct [T] = for<N: usize> [T; N];`, which unfortunately doesn't give us things that can't be represented with existentials, like a rectangular window into one of those `PixelBuffer`s.
+@eddyb's original idea of existentials `struct [T] = for<N: usize> [T; N];`, which unfortunately doesn't give us things that can't be represented with existentials, like a rectangular window into one of those `PixelBuffer`s (as seen with `Pixels`).

-I originally had an idea where the DSTs were the first class types, because I was afraid of putting integer generics into my proposal.
-The current proposal is, in my opinion, far nicer.

-You could define a struct type
-`PixelBuffer<'a> { width: usize, height: usize, ptr: &'a f32 }`, and a similar
-PixelBufferMut struct, but this is *very* annoying, and cannot be returned by Index traits.
+We could use an unsized type as the last type, instead of a zero sized type.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 How should these fat pointers be passed, if they are larger than two pointers?

+What should the last type actually be?
+A zero sized type seems the least bad.